 Long-term Care Homes

 The pandemic has had an extraordinary and catastrophic impact on elderly people in Canadian long-term care homes.
 Long-term care homes are uniquely vulnerable to COVID-19: people in care homes are vulnerable to the worst effects of the virus due to residents’ age and comorbidities, there is little opportunity to quarantine many residents, and low standards of care prevail in many facilities.
 Of the many disasters wrought by COVID-19 in Canada, its impact on elderly people in care homes is perhaps the most devastating.
-Both in Canada and around the world watchdogs and elected leaders are asking: why has COVID devastated care homes and why was more not done to prevent it?
+Both in Canada and around the world, watchdogs and elected leaders are asking: why has COVID devastated care homes and why was more not done to prevent it?

 Some government responses to COVID have certainly led to more death in care homes.
 Pinched by new policies limiting hospitals’ capacity, many elderly people in Canadian long-term care homes were discouraged or prevented from visiting hospitals.
 This policy was lethal for many residents: people with COVID in care homes received far less attention in their understaffed facilities, while beds remained empty at nearby hospitals.
 The Globe and Mail reported,